rowanho/distributed_movies/README.md

 Interacting with the client:

-Follow the prompts to query and update ratings.
+- Follow the prompts to query and update ratings.

-A user can add a movie rating, get all ratings for a movie id, or get a specific rating by user id & movie id.
+- A user can add a movie rating, get all ratings for a movie id, or get a specific rating by user id & movie id.

-The client program prints out the results of the query, as well as giving the name of the movie corresponding to the given id, or an error message.
+- The client program prints out a display of the results of a query, as well as giving the name of the movie corresponding to the given id, or an error message if input is invalid.

 System information:
-- The replicas load the "small" dataset from https://grouplens.org/datasets/movielens/latest/.
-In memory model, so restarting the programs will reset the data.
+- The replicas load the "small" movielens data set.
+An in memory model is used, so restarting the python programs will reset back to the unmodified dataset.

 - The front end can only use replicas reporting as "available" (neither "offline" or "overloaded").

 - Replicas gossip at a fixed interval(1 second), sending data to up to 2 other replicas if "available".

-- Every second, Replicas have a 30% chance of becoming "offline", and a 50% chance of coming back "online" (if "offline").
+- Every second, Replicas have a 30% chance of simulating becoming "offline", and a 50% chance of coming back "online" (if "offline").

 - "Offline" replicas neither send or recieve gossip.